How to Use find -exec in Linux (With Examples)

 Understanding -exec vs -execdir

-The -execdir option works like -exec but runs the command from the directory containing the matched file, not from where you invoked find.
-This matters for security and for commands that depend on relative paths.
+GNU -execdir works like -exec but runs the command from the directory containing the matched file, not from the directory where you launched find.
+This matters for commands that rely on relative paths and for operations where processing each file beside its neighbors is safer.

 Use -execdir when: